You are here

 Catering

 Lunch and refreshments included.
 Vegan options are available and ingredient allergens posted.
-Please notify us if you have any other special needs.
+Please notify us if you have any further dietary requirements.

 Arrival and networking in the Hub from 8:30am and after 5:00pm.